Difference Between Espresso and Frappuccino

 Espresso coffee can be made with a variety of ground coffee beans and roast levels.

-Espresso coffee is usually offered in smaller portions, but the shots are extremely strong, so only the tiniest quantity is recommended.
+Espresso coffee is offered in smaller portions, but the shots are extremely strong, so only the tiniest quantity is recommended.

 Espresso coffee can also be used as a base for other varieties of coffee.
 Caffeine is abundant in espresso coffee.